 City Hall Plaza Renovation

-Once completed the new City Hall plaza will promote community gathering and easier daily use.
-It will feature:
+Once completed the new city hall plaza will promote community gathering and easier daily use and it will feature:

 - An elevated event plaza and seating steps

 - An interactive water feature

 - Integrated lighting and a grove of trees

 - A public art sculpture